STAT: State and Territory Alliance for Testing

 in rapid test prices for participating states

-The Vaccination Action Network brings together Covid-19 task force directors, state vaccine leads, and senior public health officials to solve the toughest challenges states face getting shots into arms.
-This includes:
+The Vaccination Action Network brought together Covid-19 task force directors, state vaccine leads, and senior public health officials to solve the toughest challenges states faced when getting shots into arms.
+This included:

-The K-12 Action Network brings together state education officials, senior public health officials, and Covid-19 task force directors to address the operational challenges faced by STAT members in reopening schools.
-This includes:
+The K-12 Action Network brought together state education officials, senior public health officials, and Covid-19 task force directors to address the operational challenges faced by STAT members in reopening schools.
+This included:

 Even the most detailed strategies depend on motivating people to participate.
 To that end, the STAT Communications Community brings together public health communicators both inside and outside of states to share insights, by: